digipolisantwerp/embeddable-widgets_module_js/README.md

 - `define(definition: object, ?overrides: object): object`

-  Defines a widget from the specified definition (same as the JSON described above) and returns a composed object with everything required to instantiate a component.
+  Defines a widget from the specified definition (same as the JSON described above) and definition overrides and returns a composed object with everything required to instantiate a component.
   Object has:

   - options: the definition with processed default values
   - overrides: the overrides you passed down
   - component: a function to pass the properties to and instantiate

   > Each widget has a unique tag.
 Each tag can only be defined once in the page, but can be rendered multiple times.
-However if you want to change the dimension on the same widget, you will have to redefine one with a new tag.
+However if you want to change the dimensions on the same widget, you will have to redefine one with a new tag.

 - `isDefined(tag: string): boolean`